 Does Sushi Spike Blood Sugar?

-While the common ingredients of sushi have a wide range of health benefits, sushi itself may not be the most glucose-friendly option for some people.
+While some of the common ingredients of sushi have a wide range of health benefits, sushi itself may lead to blood sugar spikes for some people because of its high carbohydrate content.
 Here are some of the ways sushi can affect blood sugar.

 Sushi usually contains white rice, which is considered a refined grain.
 A refined grain is a grain that has had the bran and germ removed, which reduces its fiber content.
 Common refined grains include white bread, white rice, and products made with white flour.